Hezkore/linux-script-hub/README.md

 You are welcome to contribute to this repository by submitting a pull request with your changes or additions, ensuring they adhere to the established script standards.

 ### Adding a New Distribution
-To add a new distribution, run `lsb_release -d` in a terminal to determine the distribution, then create a new directory in `data/distros/` with the distribution name using lowercase letters and underscores instead of spaces.
+To add a new distribution, run `lsb_release -d` in a terminal to determine the distribution, then create a new directory in `data/distros/` with the distribution name using lowercase letters, underscores instead of spaces and remove any disallowed characters, such as `\/,:*?"<>'`.
 Create a `info.txt` file in the new directory and enter the distribution name first, followed by any additional information to be displayed in the script hub.

 ### Adding a New Distribution-Specific Script
 To add a new distribution-specific script, create a new script in the directory for your distribution and add the following header to the top of the file: